pvmilk/weblog/docs/_posts/2021-08-17-various-tools-for-blogging-and-documentation.md

 layout: post
 title:  "Various Tools for Blogging and Documentation"
 date:   2021-08-17 12:00:00 +0700
-categories: web, system
+categories: web system
-tags: blogging, jekyll
+tags: blogging jekyll
 ---
-<!---
-Images are downloaded from
-* https://commons.wikimedia.org/wiki/File:Octicons-mark-github.svg
-* https://worldvectorlogo.com/ja/logo/jekyll
--->

 Recently, I have been working on various projects, both technical and personal.
 Before doing anything, I usually searched and see how people is doing things.
 I ended up having a lot of references, knowledge and ideas.
 However, I usually jot them down in the notepad, both digital and physical, and at some point they are just disappear.

 I think this might be time for me to start my personal blogging somewhere.
 I found out that there are many solutions available online and here are the list and some brief infos on them.

+<!---
+Images are downloaded from
+* https://commons.wikimedia.org/wiki/File:Octicons-mark-github.svg
+* https://worldvectorlogo.com/ja/logo/jekyll
+-->

 ## Jekyll + Github Pages